Pool News Dec 2019 – Finally, a First Step Toward Success!

-In a significant step toward actually getting our pool back, the Vancouver Park Board at their Oct 28 meeting unanimously approved an amended VanSplash Report which included the replacement of the Mt.
+In a significant step toward actually getting the lost Mount Pleasant outdoor pool back, the Vancouver Park Board at their Oct 28 meeting unanimously approved an amended VanSplash Report which included the replacement of the Mt.
 Pleasant Outdoor Pool.
 Other pool positive amendments included the development of upgrade plans to extend the life of existing pools, include the word “Outdoor” to references to Pools in the report, investigate creating a naturally filtered ‘green’ outdoor pool at Trout Lake (John Hendry Park) and possibly other locations, extend the operational life of Templeton and Lord Byng pools from 5 to 10 years after Britannia and Connaught pools become operational.
 Also passed at the same meeting was the preferred Park Concept Plan (see Appendix D in this report: Marpole Community Centre Renewal) for Oak Park including a new community centre to replace Vancouver’s oldest community centre, and a new outdoor swimming pool to replace the pool that closed in 1996!
 The pool was in fact approved in January 2018, but including it in the Park Concept Plan tonight really gels the reality.

 However for the short term Vancouver’s Outdoor Pools status remains –With the closure of Hastings (1993), Marpole (1996), Sunset (2007), and Mount Pleasant (2009), Vancouver’s only three full-size outdoor pools are Kitsilano, Second Beach, & New Brighton, plus a children’s pool at Maple Grove.
 Want to cool off this summer in an outdoor pool?
 Find information on opening hours here: http://vancouver.ca/parks-recreation-culture/swimming-pools.aspx